flatironinstitute/ccn-software-sfn-2025/docs/source/full/day1/phase_precession.md

 <div class="render-all">

-We can now compute the wavelet transform on our LFP data during the example run using `nap.compute_wavelet_trasform` by passing both `ex_lfp_run` and `freqs`.
+We can now compute the wavelet transform on our LFP data during the example run using [`nap.compute_wavelet_transform`](pynapple.process.wavelets.compute_wavelet_transform) by passing both `ex_lfp_run` and `freqs`.
 We'll also pass the optional argument `fs`, which is known to be 1250Hz from the study methods.

 </div>

-#### 4. Compute the wavelet transform, supplying the known sampling rate of 1250 Hz.
+#### 7. Compute the wavelet transform, supplying the known sampling rate of 1250 Hz.

 <div class="render-user">
 ```{code-cell} ipython3